Homophobia in football: How non-league clubs are becoming fierce LGBTQ allies

 In February 2018 a small step was taken when players from every single Premier League club appeared in a new Kick It Out video specifically tackling homophobic, biphobic and transphobic abuse.
 It felt like a victory.
 Not one player had the courage to sign up for a similar PFA-driven campaign back in 2010.

-But the first four tiers of British football are still playing catch-up when it comes to championing the LGBT community.
+But the first four tiers of British football are still playing catch-up when it comes to championing the LGBTQ community.

 If you want to see where progress is being made, then look to the part-timers of the non-league.
 They are the ones paving the way.

 And few have done more for the cause than Dulwich Hamlet.
 The South London side who are currently plying their trade in the seventh tier Isthmian League Premier Division.

 They made a super-powerful statement in 2015 when they staged a highly-publicised friendly against amateurs Stonewall FC, the country’s leading gay football team.